silverwind/fetch-enhanced/README.md

 Clear all internal caches and destroys all agents.
 This is only neccessary when the proxy environment variables are expected to change during runtime or when shutting down the application.

+### fetchEnhhanced.TimeoutError

+Error class that can be used for `instanceof` checks.
+E.g. `err instanceOf fetchEnhanced.TimeoutError`.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence